All Episodes

 They target big pharmaceutical.

-The companies that have created with a lot of RD some of the finest drugs in the world today that have prolonged people's lives, our life expectancy this country is longer than ever, they're on the hit list.
+The companies that have created with a lot of R ⁇ D, some of the finest drugs in the world today that have prolonged people's lives, our life expectancy in this country is longer than ever.

 Big oil's always been on the hit list.

-Who else is on a hit list?
+Who else is on the hit list?

-Microsoft was on a hit list.
+Microsoft was on the hit list.

-Well that's because they weren't paying the extortion racket in the form of having a lobbyist in Washington for a while.
+Well, that's because they weren't paying the extortion racket in the form of having a lobbyist in Washington for a while.

 It kills.